andypols/kibaba-browser-performance-test/README.md

-# kibaba-browser-performance-test
+# Kibana browser performance test

-Experiment to use elastic beats to monitor chrome browser performance.
+An experiment using Kibana to monitor Chrome browser performance as part of application testing.

-Contains a dockerised version of Kibana `7.7.0` and a chrome browser extension to extract cpu, memory and network performance that sends the data to Kibana.
+Contains a dockerised version of Kibana `7.7.0` and a chrome browser extension that sends cpu, memory and network data ****to Kibana.

 | Name                                                    | Version       |
 | ------------------------------------------------------- | ------------- |